multiversx/mx-docs/docs/developers/scenario-reference/values-simple.md

 The advantage of this unique value format is that it is enough to understand it once to then use it everywhere.

-The Mandos value format is closely related to the [MultiversX serialization format](/developers/developer-reference/serialization-format).
-This is not by accident, Mandos is designed to make it easy to interact MultiversX contracts and their data.
+The scenario value format is closely related to the [MultiversX serialization format](/developers/developer-reference/serialization-format).
+This is not by accident, Scenarios are designed to make it easy to interact MultiversX contracts and their data.

 Exceptions: `txId`, `comment` and `asyncCallData` are simple strings. `asyncCallData` might be changed to the default value format in the future and/or reworked.

 :::important

-It must be emphasized that no matter how values are expressed in Mandos, the communication with the VM is always done via raw bytes.
-Of course it is best when the Mandos value expression and the types in the smart contract match, but this is not enforced.
+It must be emphasized that no matter how values are expressed in scenarios, the communication with the VM is always done via raw bytes.
+Of course it is best when the value expression and the types in the smart contract match, but this is not enforced.

 :::

-A note on error messages: whenever we write a test that fails, Mandos tries its best to transform the actual value it found from raw bytes to a more human-readable form.
+A note on error messages: whenever we write a test that fails, the test runner tries its best to transform the actual value it found from raw bytes to a more human-readable form.
 It doesn't really know what format to use, to it tries its best to find something plausible.
 However, all it has are some heuristics, so it doesn't always get it right.
 It also displays the raw bytes so that the developer can investigate the proper value.

 ## **A note about the value parser and the use of prefixes**

-The Mandos value interpreter is not very complex and uses simple prefixes for most functions.
+The value interpreter is not very complex and uses simple prefixes for most functions.
 Examples of prefixes are `"str:"` and `"u32:"`.

 The `|` (pipe) operator, which we use for concatenation has the highest priority.
-More about it [here](/developers/mandos-reference/values-complex#concatenation).
+More about it [here](/developers/scenario-reference/values-complex#concatenation).

 The arguments of functions start after the prefix (no whitespace) and end either at the first pipe (`|`) or at the end of the string.

 Multiple prefixes evaluated right to left, for instance `"keccak256:keccak256:str:abcd"` will first convert `"abcd"` to bytes, then apply the hashing function on it twice.

-With that being said, the following sections will describe how to express different value types with Mandos.
-A full list of the prefixes is [at the end of this page](#the-full-list-of-mandos-value-prefixes).
+With that being said, the following sections will describe how to express different value types in scenarios.
+A full list of the prefixes is [at the end of this page](#the-full-list-of-scenario-value-prefixes).

 ## **Empty value**